grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

 ## When to use

 When you want to maintain a constant number of iterations without being affected by the performance of the system under test.
-To reliably achieve a fixed request rate, try to keep test function simple, with preferably only a single request call, and no additional processing or `sleep()` calls.

 <Blockquote mod="note" title="Don't put sleep at the end of an iteration">